THE ARTICLES (falsely called the Articles Of Confederation) AND THE BYLAWS OF THE UNITED STATES

 DEFINITION

-The Articles Of Confederation was the original guiding document and plan for the United States of America.
+The Articles Of Confederation were the original governing document of the United States of America.
 In this article, we will call them “the Articles”.

 THE NAME OF THE DOCUMENT